 Leave a Comment

 Your first – and best – option is to submit a comment.
 There are plenty of entries, after all, so surely at least one of them is going to resemble something about which you’d like to talk.
 Plus, they are emailed to me directly, so as soon as I have email open on my desk, I know you sent something for me to read.
 As an added bonus, other people get to read too, and then maybe they will add to the conversation as well.

 Send an Email

-Send your email to the current year - you do know the current near, don't you? - at jayseae dot cxliv dot org, though it won't get here any faster than a comment notification, and I do reserve the right to filter email from this address, since it's readily available to anyone.
+Send your email to media at jayseae dot cxliv dot org, though it won’t get here any faster than a comment notification, and I do reserve the right to filter email from this address, since it’s readily available to anyone.

-If you have previously used another year - or any other address - at that domain, I suggest you change.
-Those addresses have been added to a spam filter because, well, they generate a lot of spam.
+If you have previously used any other address – at that domain, I suggest you change.
+Those addresses have likely been either removed or added to a spam filter because, well, they generate a lot of spam.
 Sorry for any difficulty this causes.

 Make a Donation